Skip to main content

 Intelligent rail service will play a fundamental role in meeting the challenges of a growing population.
 Smart rail is a future proofing solution because it provides a safe, high capacity, low emission solution for mass transit in high-density urban areas.
 Not only does it offer a greener alternative for transporting suburban commuters to and from metropolitan areas, but it typically links to other critical transportation hubs like ferries, airports, and the not-so-distant future reality of spaceports.
 Smart cities can become even more sustainable with autonomous, on-demand, and networked rail services.
 Rail is a safe, effective way to move large numbers of people quickly and reliably — and modern, intelligent rail systems are evolving to be economically sustainable and even more environmentally friendly.
 Intelligent rail is a key asset for end-to-end, multimodal service.

 Although the transition to electric and autonomous vehicles may improve sustainability, it produces its own challenges such as the high cost of building out the infrastructure for power distribution and charging stations.
 It also will not address more pronounced problems such as congestion or the added stresses to aging highways, roads and bridges that make up the nation’s infrastructure.
 Additionally, electric vehicles may improve environmental conditions within cities, but the positive impacts are limited because the power to charge these vehicles is still overwhelmingly generated from fossil fuel–based power plants.
-Autonomous vehicles promise to improve transportation and greatly reduce accidents, except with a major caveat: more vehicles amount to more congestion.
+In the push for U.S. transportation decarbonization, revitalizing rail is crucial for a low-carbon transport choice.
+Hitachi Rail invests in eco-tech like Hyperloop, hydrogen, biofuels, batteries, and driverless systems to forge net-zero rail transport, fostering a sustainable shift.

 Intelligent rail helps cities optimize investments that have already been made so that they can deliver “the mobility of tomorrow.”
 The goal is to improve the end user’s experience without compromising on sustainability.
 As a result, Hitachi has developed an intelligent asset management platform to meet the coming customer demand for integrated digital rail solutions.
 Hitachi can provide seamless support to transit authorities or rail operators with on-train and wayside digital solutions, real-time monitoring and supervision, alarms and warning notifications, condition-based maintenance, data management, analytics and advanced data processing, remote control and management, life cycle asset management, and planning and decision support.